openlists/PythonResources/README.md

 ## Exercises

 The following are resources of exercises, or similar, that you can work through for practice with Python.

-The following are exercises related to standard Python:
+The following are exercises related to standard library Python:
 - [Pytudes](https://github.com/norvig/pytudes) is a collection of practice problems
 - [Python Koans](https://github.com/gregmalcolm/python_koans) is a collection of problems to learn Python